-How many different species of wild birds are in Florida?
+How many species are there in Florida?

 1. Northern Cardinal